sst/guide/_examples/how-to-use-mongodb-in-your-serverless-app.md

 ## What is MongoDB

-[MongoDB](https://www.mongodb.com/atlas/database) is the most advanced cloud database service on the market, with unmatched data distribution and mobility across AWS, Azure, and Google Cloud, built-in automation for resource and workload optimization, and so much more.
+[MongoDB](https://www.mongodb.com/atlas/database) is the most advanced cloud database service on the market, with unmatched data distribution and mobility across AWS, Azure, and Google Cloud.
+It also has built-in automation for resource and workload optimization.

 ## Setting up MongoDB